mortar-works/mortar-website/src/site/use-cases/hoopd.md

 Get in touch
 ---------------------------------------------------------------------------------------------------------------------------------
-To find out more visit the Hoop'd website: www.hoopd.co.uk
+To find out more about Hoop'd you can get in touch with us by emailing: office@mortar.works You can also visit the Hoop'd website: www.hoopd.co.uk